 Development finance agencies (DFAs) can be either public or quasi-public/private authorities that provide or otherwise support economic development.
 DFAs may issue tax-exempt and taxable bonds, provide credit enhancement programs, and offer direct lending, equity investments, or a broad range of access to capital financing mechanisms.
 DFAs can be formed at the state, county, township, borough, or other municipality level.
 Examples of development finance agencies include local or state finance agencies, housing authorities, and port authorities.
 Every U.S. state has approved legislation that allows for the creation of a DFA locally.

 How It Works

-The CDFA Minority Capital Loan Guarantee Program provides a partial guarantee on loan amounts up to $250,000.
+The CDFA Equity Capital Loan Guarantee Program provides a partial guarantee on loan amounts up to $250,000.
 By providing this guaranteed protection, CFDA hopes to encourage DFAs to test new lending practices—for example, not relying on credit scores—with the goal of qualifying more borrowers for capital.

 CDFA will work with six DFAs who are committed to increasing lending in their region to business owners from groups that historically have been excluded from opportunity and are willing to institute significant changes in their small-business lending practices to achieve this goal.
 DFAs participating in this program will receive up to $3 million of guarantee authority along with additional technical assistance funds for outreach to business owners of color, staff training around cultural competency, and other improvements.
 The first three DFAs selected for the program are the Development Finance Authority of Summit County (Ohio), Milwaukee Economic Development Corporation (Wisconsin), and Tucson Industrial Development Authority (Arizona).